ddeboer/imap/README.md

 $message->getHeaders();
 ```

-Get message body as HTML or plain text:
+Get message body as HTML or plain text(if presents):

 ```php
 $message->getBodyHtml();